 “Learning experiences are like journeys.
 The journey starts where the learning is now, and ends where the learner is more successful.
 The end of the journey isn’t knowing more, it’s doing more.”

 “Across Canada, industry members from all sectors have said the same thing.
-We need a more permanent solution to the lack of trained individuals whom we can retain.”
+We need a more permanent solution to the workforce shortage we face today."

 Executive Director, Food Processing Skills Canada

 “The SAW program will provide technical training within the Agri-foods sector equivalent to a trade or associate degree. $ 25,000 in free certifications is very significant.
 It will help elevate the skills of the labour supply while providing a broad understanding of the needs within the Agri-foods sector.”

 “This project will provide future food processing sector employees with the tools, personnel development and work philosophy to excel in secure growth positions in the food processing industry.
 SAW will fill a need for workers providing them with close to $25,000 worth of training and skills in a dedicated, short term, full-time seven-week program.
 Partnering business will then benefit from opportunities to introduce these skilled and motivated workers to their work environment with three weeks of paid employment.
 After that the sky is the limit!”